 The following diagram illustrates all the components and the steps involved:

 - Current limitations: Learn which scenarios are supported and which ones are not.

-- Quick Start: Get up and running on Azure AD Pass-through Authentication.
+- Quick Start: Get up and running on Microsoft Entra pass-through authentication.

-- Migrate your apps to Azure AD: Resources to help you migrate application access and authentication to Azure AD.
+- Migrate your apps to Microsoft Entra ID: Resources to help you migrate application access and authentication to Microsoft Entra ID.

 - Smart Lockout: Configure the Smart Lockout capability on your tenant to protect user accounts.

 - Frequently Asked Questions: Find answers to frequently asked questions.

 - Troubleshoot: Learn how to resolve common problems with the Pass-through Authentication feature.